Degeneration of log Calabi-Yau pairs via log canonical places: Local correspondence

 Let $(X,\Delta)$ be a projective lc CY pair and $L$ an ample $\bQ$-line bundle on $X$.
 Consider the affine cone over $X$ with respect to $rL$:

 where $r$ is a positive integer such that $rL$ is Cartier.
 Denote by $o\in Z$ the cone vertex and $\Delta_Z$ the extension of $\Delta$ on $Z$.
-Suppose $\tilde{Z}\to Z$ is the blow-up of $o\in Z$, we write $v_0$ for the divisorial valuation corresponding to the exceptional divisor which is isomorphic to $X$ ($v_0$ is also called canonical valuation).
 We need the following theorem to establish the global correspondence in Section \ref{sec: global correspondence}.

-\begin{theorem} Suppose $w$ is a $\bC^*$-equivariant divisorial valuation corresponding to an lc blow-up over $o\in Z$, then $w$ can be expressed as the following form for some non-negative rational numbers $c, \lambda\in \bQ$: